mylittleriver/fairness-spec-decoding/ExperimentResult720.md

 **Investigate the distribution of KL divergence in terms of different groups and before/after finetuning, only for the samples whose completion goes from being toxic to non toxic after fine tuning**

-The below shows the overall KL divergence using the completions done by gpt2/distilgp2 independently.
+The below shows the overall KL divergence distribution using the completions done by gpt2/distilgp2 independently.
 The major distribution difference between the four cases is that the count of the KL value without fine-tuning is less than those fine-tuned in the range 0-4.1, and more than those fine-tuned in the range 4.1-7.3 approximately.
 ![image](https://github.com/user-attachments/assets/12ac592c-897d-49a0-a576-0a679bc16140)